quantixed/imagej-macros/README.md

 #### Make a montage row

 To make a nicely spaced montage (row of images).
-Select *Lab Code>Figure Maker>Montage Horizontal Flexible*
+Select *LabCode>Figure Maker>Montage Horizontal Flexible*

 Note that there are other options here: to make a simple RGB montage (this is good for three channel images were you just want one merge panel, this also works on whole directories), there are [vertical montage](#i-want-columns-not-rows) options for flexible and RGB montages.